R Adams Cowley Shock Trauma Center, P1G01

 - Development of strategies to improve long-term survival from prolonged uncontrolled hemorrhagic shock, with a particular interest in hypothermia.

 - Development of hypothermic and pharmacologic strategies to enable emergency preservation for the exsanguinated trauma patient for transport and delayed resuscitation.

 - Advanced resuscitation techniques for victims of refractory cardiac arrest, including cardiopulmonary bypass and open-chest cardiopulmonary resuscitation.

 - Use of simulation to teach crisis management skills.

 - Trauma surgical technique evaluation, retention, and refreshing.

 My clinical specialty is surgical critical care.
-As Director of the Surgical Intensive Care Unit, I am involved in quality improvement initiatives focused on cardiac resuscitation, airway emergencies, and family-centered rounds, acute respiratory failure, and sepsis.
+As Director of the Surgical Intensive Care Unit, I am involved in quality improvement initiatives focused on cardiac resuscitation, airway emergencies, family-centered rounds, acute respiratory failure, and sepsis.

 2000 Shubin-Weil Award for Excellence in the Teaching and Ethical Practice of Critical Care Medicine, Society of Critical Care Medicine